ccarabine/memory-game/README.md

 => 21 - points = 5

+The user will then enter their name for the score board  and click save.
+This will then display the score board.

+## Score Board Modal
+Displays score board

-The user will be given the option to click “play again” button to restart the game.
+The user can then click on the close [x] and decide whether they would like to play again or click on the scoreboard to view from the main game page

 ---
 # Features remaining to implement (long term objectives): <a name="features-toimplement"></a>